5 Things You Didn’t Know About Tyler Baltierra

 5. He’s A Huge Fan Of Batman And Has A Major Tattoo On His Arm To Prove It!

 Even though he appears to be more in control of his life than most adults twice his age, Tyler is still a kid at heart.
-He went to Lance Kellar Studios for a tattoo to commemorate his unabiding love for the comic book hero Batman in September 2018.
-This is his second tattoo which features the Dark Knight.
+He went to Lance Kellar Studios for a tattoo to commemorate his love for the comic book hero Batman in September 2018.
+This is his second tattoo that features the Dark Knight.
 As seen on Instagram, Tyler already sports bat wings across his back in honor of the comic superhero.

 Teen Mom OG airs on MTV.